ZKC19940412/mluvspec/machine-learning-python-files/README.md

 -  transfer_learn_with_pre_train_models.py proceeds as follows:

-    1. Load in precomputed BC descriptors and (target) excited state energies for 3 target molecules  and the pre-train-models.
+    1. Load in precomputed BC descriptors, (target) excited state energies for 3 target molecules  and the pre-train-models.

     2. Perform transfer-learing for 3 target molecules using the 7-molecule model models.